patmcdonald/PP1-HTML-CSS/README.md

 -----

 ##### Content
-- Pleasing, without overwhelming users
+- Pleasing, and informative.
+Funding details for parents and guardians.
 ------

 ##### Media